dwhiffing/fury/content/nato/us/air/strike/body.md

 [**A-10/OA-10 Thunderbolt
 II**](https://fas.org/man/dod-101/sys/ac/a-10.htm)

-This aircraft is not known by its official name but is universally called the ‘Warthog’.
+This aircraft is not generally known by its official name but is universally called the ‘Warthog’.
 The A-10 is rugged, adaptable and survivable, but most importantly it is deadly.
 Specifically designed to conduct Close Air Support (CAS) missions in the dangerous and difficult area between friendly and enemy ground troops, the A-10 carries up to 16,000 lbs of ordinance and a 30mm Gatling gun.
 A derivative of the A-10 is the OA-10 which constitutes about 1/3<sup>rd</sup> of the fleet and is designed to be an airborne Forward Air Controller (FAC) used to guide other aircraft onto targets, otherwise it has all the same capabilities as the A-10 and looks very similar.
 The ‘Hogs’ have seen extensive active service in the Balkans and the Gulf War.
-Some extensive reshuffling has occurred with these squadrons since the Gulf War but 21 squadrons remain in service including 5 ANG and 2 Air
+Some extensive reshuffling has occurred with these squadrons since the Gulf War but 21 squadrons remain in service including 5 ANG and 2 Air Reserve.
-Reserve.

 | Sqn    | Name             | Wing             | Location            | No. | Type    | Remarks     |